elwellb/mgdl/README.md

 Yes, there is a small amount of absurdism when it comes to how fast the days go by, but that's what its like when your managing insulin all day.

 I hope you enjoy!
 See how long you can last.

+(Please zoom out to 67% for the most "enjoyable" experience)